duckduckgo/TrackerRadarKit/README.md

 It can be built manually two ways:

-1. Build the  `TrackerRadarKit` scheme via the included Xcode project
+1. Build the  `TrackerRadarKit` scheme by opening the Swift package in Xcode
 2. Run `swift build -c release` to build a release binary

 ### SwiftLint

 We use [SwiftLint](https://github.com/realm/SwiftLint) for enforcing Swift style and conventions, so you'll need to [install it](https://github.com/realm/SwiftLint#installation).

+### Validator

+The Validator tool can be used to validate that Tracker Radar data can be parsed, transformed and compiled by WebKit's content rule list store.
+As such, it requires macos 10.13 to run.

+To build, check out the code and run from the project root:
+* `swift build`

+To run, execute the following from the project root:
+* `.build/debug/Validator`

 ## License